ccbogel/QualCoder/README.md

 If success, all requirements are satisfied.

-3. Building and install Qualcoder, from the downloaded folder type `sudo python3 setup.py install`
+3. Build and install QualCoder, from the downloaded folder type `sudo python3 setup.py install`

 To run type: